 The program produces knowledgeable leaders in the field of Yoga.
 Post-graduation, our students have gone on to further study in related Ph.D. programs, have begun teaching Yoga in undergraduate institutions, opened centers and studios, found leadership work in Yoga media companies, and work to train other teachers in Yoga.

 Each fall semester a new class will be welcomed as a cohort.
 The cohort will continue through the spring, summer, and fall conclude in the following spring.
-Fall 2019 will welcome our seventh cohort!
+Fall 2020 will welcome our eighth cohort!

 Explore the residential study track curriculum and certificate requirement below:

 The total time to complete the residential M.A. in Yoga Studies track is 21 months and amounts to 36 graduate level credits.
 In addition to the following curriculum, all students must complete a certificate program as a pre/co-requisite to graduation.

 Fall 1 | Six semester hours (plus introductory language study as needed)